skijit/notes/programming/aws/lambda.md

 ## Other Design considerations
 - [read this: todo](https://www.jeffersonfrank.com/aws-blog/aws-lambda-design-considerations/)
+- Memory
+  - You choose how much memory you want to reserve for each execution
+  - This determines the unit price
+  - By choosing a low memory amount, you may increase exectuion time and ultimately pay more
+  - In general, you'll want to figure out your memory amount experimentally and it's not a key design consideration
+  - Lambda's scale horizontally, so that's a more important design factor
+    - Also how you decompose your problem into smaller, more managable pieces
+- VPC
+  - If the lambda doesn't need resources inside the VPC, leave it outside
+  - To go in a VPC:
+    - You need to assign the lambda an Elastic Network Interface (ENI)
+    - ENI scaling is not great, esp bc Lambda could scale horizontally, exhausting it's IP addresses
+    - ENI only has private IP addresses
+- Use Principle of Least Permission
+  - Explicitly enumerate each resource available to each IAM role

 ## Other Questions:
 - Would you run a website, with all its static assets, etc. from lambda?